Media player software: Functionality focus

 Zooming into the field of view during playback may be implemented through a slider on any screen or with pinch zoom on touch screens, and moving the field of view may be implemented through scrolling by dragging inside the view port or by moving a rectangle inside a miniature view of the entire field of view that denotes the magnified area.

 Media player software may have the ability to adjust appearance and acoustics during playback using effects such as mirroring, rotating, cropping, cloning, adjusting colours, deinterlacing, and equalizing and visualizing audio.
 Easter eggs may be featured, such as a puzzle game on VLC Media Player.

 Still snapshots may be extracted directly from a video frame or captured through a screenshot, the former of which is preferred since it preserves videos' original dimensions (height and width).
 Video players may show a tooltip bubble previewing footage at the position hovered over with the mouse cursor.

 A preview tooltip for the seek bar has been implemented on few smartphones through a stylus or a self-capacitive touch screen able to detect a floating finger.
 Such include the Samsung Galaxy S4, S5 (finger), Note 2, Note 4 (stylus), and Note 3 (both).

 Streaming media players may indicate buffered segments of the media in the seek bar.
+In addition to web player version that runs in the web browser, the streaming media provider (such as YouTube and Netflix) may offers proprietary app / software player version, and app / software player can offers better performance and better quality than web player.